avnet-iotconnect/iotc-freertos-stm32-u5-ml-demo-v2/README.md

 ## Important Notes

-Every time you update firmware source code in main branch - necessarily update the minor revision of the firmware version.
+Every time you update the firmware source code in the main branch, make sure to update the minor revision of the firmware version.
 Go to [ota_firmware_version.c](stm32/Projects/b_u585i_iot02a_ntz/Src/ota_pal/ota_firmware_version.c) and increment `APP_VERSION_MINOR`.

-Also necessarily delete the "retrained-model" branch, so the retrain flow will use your latest changes in the main branch.
+Also, be sure to delete the "retrained-model" branch, so the retrain flow will use your latest changes in the main branch.